 Teachers must ensure that, for each candidate, sufficient and appropriate supporting evidence is submitted to permit accurate marking of the work.
 Any recorded dialogue or oral presentation must be accompanied by a written transcript and supporting visual materials.

 All materials for Component 3 must be submitted electronically, see the guide Submitting Cambridge Global Perspectives Work.
-For submission dates please see the Cambridge Handbook (UK).
+For submission dates please see the Cambridge Handbook (UK) for the relevant year of assessment.

 Syllabus content